 The organization equips employees to do their jobs better over time.
 Career ladders facilitate this in methodical ways.
 Each rung of the ladder has training requirements for moving to the next rung.
 The training prepares employees for the tasks, assignments, and projects they will work on once they reach the next level of the career ladder.

 Since job performance is almost always a key factor in career ladder programs, employees are incentivized toward good performance.
 Not only do employees have to gain experience and complete training; they must also perform well in their current roles.
-It would make no sense for an organization to promote an employee up a career ladder if the employee has not proven competent at lower levels.
+It would make no sense for an organization to promote an employee further up a career ladder if the employee has not proven competent at lower levels.
 By requiring employees to perform satisfactorily to promote, organizations foster motivation in the workforce.

 Attract Talented People Who Want to Develop

 Some people want to do their jobs and go home.
 If they are meeting expectations, they expect not to be hassled by their supervisors.
 There’s nothing necessarily wrong with this attitude.
 The world needs people to do their jobs, but these people are not suited to jobs that have career ladders.

 Organizations tout their career ladders when recruiting job applicants in the hopes of getting new hires who do not mind starting at the bottom when they know there is a clear path to higher levels.
 These are people who thrive in career ladder positions.
 They want to develop themselves to move up the ladder.
 These new hires are happy to have a job starting at the bottom, but they do not intend to stay at the bottom any longer than is necessary.

 Make Assignments to the Right People

 Career ladders are tools managers can use when they make decisions about which employees are assigned which tasks.
 Employees higher up the career ladder can be given more complex and difficult assignments than employees at lower levels.
 Employees at higher levels have the knowledge, skills, abilities, and salaries that align with those assignments.